-Cancelling your vehicle's registration
+Cancelling your vehicle or boat registration

 Take this form and your vehicle’s number plates to a transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station that provides vehicle registration services.